-We bought a Day Tour via Klook!
+On Tuesday 30 January 2026 we bought a Day Tour via Klook!
 It took us to Yehliu 野柳, Shifen 十分, and Jiufen九份.

-Our first stop was Yehliu Geopark 野柳地质公园.
+Our first tour stop was Yehliu Geopark 野柳地质公园.
+I've never been to Yehliu before this.

 Shifen Old Town.
 Shifen was a major early 20th-century coal mining town developed during the Japanese occupation to fuel industrial growth.
 The town’s historic Pingxi rail line was originally built in 1918 to transport coal, shaping the area's development before it transformed into a tourist destination famous for lanterns.

-Felt most disappointed that the train did not come through the town.
+I felt most disappointed that the train did not come through the town.

 Shifen Waterfall

-My friend, Mayz, took this magnificent shot.
+Mayz took this magnificent shot.

 Jiufen Old Town.
 Jiufen, a mountain town in New Taipei City, Taiwan, transformed from a small village into a major "Gold City" during the Japanese colonial period (1895-1945) due to massive mining operations.
 It was known as "Little Shanghai" for its prosperity before mining ceased in 1971, later revitalized as a popular tourist destination.

-Photo by Mayz
+Photo by Mayz.
+Stunning.

 No comments: